Lofter1/ComicHero/README.md

 ## Roadmap

-- Import and export library data for backups, migrations, and sharing.
 - Optional login and user management for deployments that need multiple users.
 - Edit views for all stored data.
 - Sync read status with Metron when running in single-user mode.